 Internet access is coordinated through a complex association of government agencies and regional and state networks.
-The smooth operation of the network relies upon the proper conduct of all users who must adhere to strict guidelines.
+The smooth operation of the network relies upon the proper conduct of all users, who must adhere to strict guidelines.
 The guidelines require efficient, ethical, and legal utilization of the network resources.
 In addition, guidelines from other service providers may result in access being suspended or denied.

-If a student loses internet access or power as a result of an Act of God or wide-spread outages, the student is expected to immediately notify the course coach and student success champion.
+If a student loses internet access or power as a result of an Act of God or widespread outages, the student is expected to notify the course coach and student success champion immediately.
 Notifications may occur via telephone communication or any other accessible electronic means.
-As a result of an Act of God or wide-spread outages, if necessary, the student will be provided additional time to complete the required course work.
-The student may be required to provide documentation of the loss of internet access or power.
+As a result of an Act of God or widespread outages, the student will be provided additional time to complete the required coursework if necessary.
+The student may be required to provide documentation of internet access or power loss.

-In the event of network/system outages the following communications will occur:
+In the event of network/system outages, the following communications will occur:

-- Google-students will be notified the Ancora High School Student Portal - Canvas Learning Management System-students will be notified via the Ancora High School Student Portal and their school email address - Ancora High School Student Portal-students will be notified their school email address and in the Canvas classroom
+- Google-students will be notified through the Ancora High School Student Portal - Canvas Learning Management System-students will be notified via the Ancora High School Student Portal and their school email address - Ancora High School Student Portal-students will be notified their school email address and in the Canvas classroom

 Students are responsible for ensuring that any devices connecting to Ancora High School networks are virus-free.
 Any devices flagged from malicious activity will be blocked from the Ancora High School network until the issue is resolved.
-If a student believes he/she has been blocked from the Ancora High School network they should immediately contact Ancora Tech Support at 855-335-8248.
+If a student believes he/she has been blocked from the Ancora High School network, they should immediately contact Ancora Tech Support at 866-834-1023.